How to Get Over Jealousy in a Relationship: 15 Ways

 7. Develop a self-care routine

 Jealousy and insecurity in marriage are complex emotions that can overwhelm us if we don’t take care of ourselves.
+Moreover, self-compassion is part of self-care, which is now understood to be a key driver for building self-esteem.

 8. Find your safe place

 So, how can you find your self-compassion?
 With jealousy, you have an opportunity to show yourself self-compassion.
-First, remind yourself that you’re human and that it’s perfectly ok to get emotions, no matter how terrible they feel.
+First, remind yourself that you’re human and that it’s perfectly okay to get emotions, no matter how terrible they feel.

 Secondly, motivate yourself to let go of jealousy.
 You can do this by reframing the situation and looking for the positive.
 Another approach is to consider what you can do to nurture and improve your relationship.